Majid-Chaudhary/DataAboard/README.md

 * Don't connect discovery, access control, and compute in one OSS stack
 * Assume centralized ETL ownership — which doesn't reflect real orgs

-**OpenDataPlane solves this by acting as a control plane above your data — not inside it.**
+**DataDemocrat solves this by acting as a control plane above your data — not inside it.**

 ---